Valery Legasov: Chernobyl disaster

-Reactor 4 of Chernobyl nuclear plant exploded on 26 April 1986 at 1:23:45 a.m, releasing a massive amount of radiation and contaminating a large area.
+Reactor 4 of the Chernobyl nuclear plant exploded on 26 April 1986 at 1:23:45 a.m., releasing a massive amount of radiation and contaminating a large area.
 By that time, Legasov was the first deputy director of the Kurchatov Institute of Atomic Energy.
 Although not a reactor specialist, he became a key member of the government commission formed to investigate the causes of the disaster and to plan the mitigation of its consequences.
 Legasov was told he was assigned to a government commission that was looking into the accident.

 At Vnukovo airport, Legasov met Boris Shcherbina, the head of the government commission dealing with the accident response.
 When the team reached Pripyat, Legasov was put in charge of containing the radiation.
 Viktor Alekseyevich Sidorenko called for immediate evacuation of Pripyat, which Legasov supported, as the situation was expected to deteriorate in the town, and this decision was approved by Shcherbina.
 To make direct measurements of the reactor, Legasov was driven in an armored personnel carrier to the site which established the reactor had shut down.
 Despite lacking information about the state of the reactor, Legasov proposed and managed the effort to extinguish the reactor fire which would otherwise release a massive amount of radiation, although the team was in continual discussions with other scientists by telephone.
 One Kurchatov scientist warned him that the helicopter drops might not be effective but Legasov replied that they had to be seen to do something.
-Legasov admired the leadership of Boris Shcherbina, particularly for his ability to grasp what the specialists were telling him and his decision making.
-Nikolay Antoshkin, an air force general involved in the liquidation remembers: "I met Valery Alekseevich as soon as he arrived.
+Legasov admired the leadership of Shcherbina, particularly his ability to grasp what the specialists were telling him and his decision making.
+Nikolay Antoshkin, an air force general involved in the liquidation remembers: "I met Valery Alekseyevich as soon as he arrived.
 From that moment on, a working friendship, which then grew into a deeper friendship, was formed with him and with other comrades.
 I liked him from the very beginning.
-I was filled with trust and respect for him...
-Valery Alekseevich himself flew over the reactor by helicopter 5-6 times a day.
-Scientists, smart, literate, and when it was necessary to go forward, they found themselves without means of protection...
+I was filled with trust and respect for him. ...
+Valery Alekseyevich himself flew over the reactor by helicopter 5–6 times a day.
+Scientists, smart, literate, and when it was necessary to go forward, they found themselves without means of protection. ...
 He was a man of courage, understanding everything, but at the same time defenseless."
 At one point, Antoshkin scolded Legasov for taking too many personal risks when he was key to the operation.
 On the second or third day, Legasov suggested organizing an information group to collect and disseminate accurate information to the press, but this did not occur, and he later observed that the press often interviewed the most famous person present rather than the most knowledgeable, introducing many inaccuracies and omissions in reporting.
 Legasov received many telegrams from around the world containing advice ranging from benevolent to provocative.